chartjs/Chart.js/docs/developers/updates.md

 To update the options, mutating the options property in place or passing in a new options object are supported.

-- If the options are mutated in place, other option properties would be preserved.
+- If the options are mutated in place, other option properties would be preserved, including those calculated by Chart.js.
 - If created as a new object, it would be like creating a new chart with the options - old options would be discarded.

 ```javascript